- Get your own local SEO house in order to increase visibility and to show that you can 'walk the walk'.

 Our own 2017 Local Consumer Review Survey found the majority of consumers look online for local businesses, with some turning to the web as often as once a day.
 It’s hard to imagine a more compelling statistic to make the business case for local SEO investment.

-Last month, we published a guide to choosing a local SEO agency or consultant for local businesses but what’s on the other side of the coin?
+Last month, we published a guide to choosing an agency or consultant for local search engine optimization services but what’s on the other side of the coin?
 As SEO focus switches to local search, consultants and agencies are sure to find prospecting and closing local search contracts a much tougher gig.

 Whether you’re an agency looking to scale up its local SEO arm or a consultant hunting for new business, there are ways to streamline your pipeline creation process.
 These easy ways to get local SEO clients are a great place to start.

 Method 1: Perfect your own local SEO